mananjaykumar/taiyo-task/README.md

 2. Chart
 3. Map

-# API used for Map
+# API endpoints used for Map
 1. `https://disease.sh/v3/covid-19/countries`

-# API used for Chart
+# API endpoints used for Chart
 1. `https://disease.sh/v3/covid-19/historical/all?lastdays=all`

 # Steps to start this application